-To aid in the longevity of the information gathered during this research, highfidelity data gathering, instrumentation, and model validation is crucial for future FAA regulatory and policy development surrounding safe UAS integration into the national airspace.
+To aid in the longevity of the information gathered during this research, high-fidelity data gathering, instrumentation, and model validation is crucial for future FAA regulatory and policy development surrounding safe UAS integration into the national airspace.

 The research will be carried out in close collaboration with the test partner and the FAA.
 The team will help inform and review the test plan created by the test partner.
 The test partner will provide the team with a model of the fan stage used in the experiment.
 A finite element model will be created using material models given by the test partner or will leverage the closest pre-existing material models in alignment with the recently completed computational engine ingestion research.
-All the reduced and processed data obtained by the test partner, including high-speed and regular-speed videos, onboard engine performance data during the test, ambient conditions, and onboard and noninstrumentation and setup location.
-Scans of the blades pre- and post-test will also be provided to the research team for use in the contact measurement system data from systems run by the test partner, will be shared with the team for their independent computational studies.
-The research team will provide additional analysis.
-The team will run computational simulations at the test input on the measurement data that should be taken and conditions using LS-DYNA (a finite element analysis software recommendations for the setup to obtain needed data for the that specializes in highly nonlinear transient dynamic analysis) initial analysis and potential future work.
-The test partner will be following the best practices set forth by the LS-DYNA Aerospace responsible for the overall test plan, incorporating all the needed Working Group.
-This work will provide an analysis of the fan instrumentation and implementing the test plan to complete the impact to inform the overall computational modeling approach test and capture all the necessary data. conducted in the recently completed computational engine Sub-Task 1.2: Post-Testing Analysis ingestion research.
-The test partner will also provide a final test report and their analysis of the test event, which the research The objective of this task is to conduct an independent postteam will review based on their expertise and independent test analysis of the engine ingestion test.
-The test partner will analysis.
-Finally, the research team will coordinate with the FAA be conducting their analysis of the engine ingestion and will on the overall messaging of the engine ingestion research. provide the reduced and processed measurement data from the
+All the reduced and processed data obtained by the test partner, including high-speed and regular-speed videos, onboard engine performance data during the test, ambient conditions, and onboard and noncontact measurement system data from systems run by the test partner, will be shared with the team for their independent analysis.
+The team will run computational simulations at the test conditions using LS-DYNA (a finite element analysis software that specializes in highly nonlinear transient dynamic analysis) following the best practices set forth by the LS-DYNA Aerospace Working Group.
+This work will provide an analysis of the fan impact to inform the overall computational modeling approach conducted in the recently completed computational engine ingestion research.
+The test partner will also provide a final test report and their analysis of the test event, which the research team will review based on their expertise and independent analysis.
+Finally, the research team will coordinate with the FAA on the overall messaging of the engine ingestion research.